 Nucleus Wealth operates as a corporate authorised representative of Integrity, and so Simon and David are involved in a range of investment processes across Nucleus – challenge the views and ensure that the investment standards are enforced.

-David and Simon run portfolios for high net worth individuals and have a wealth of experience investing in all assets.
-They are dealing with the same investment problems we are, but in a different investment universe and so their insights are useful in framing our investment positioning.
+David and Simon run Australian portfolios for high net worth individuals and have a wealth of experience investing in all assets.
+So, Nucleus spends a lot of time with Simon and David discussing investments in Australian stocks.

 Mainstreet is headed by Peter Leodaritsis who founded Aegis Equities Research, Australia’s first sizeable independent equities research firm which grew to become a leading funds management advisory firm with a team of 27 analysts servicing 24 private brokers and over 3,500 financial advisors across Australia and New Zealand.
 This encompassed many of the country’s leading Dealer Groups including BT, Securitor, Sealcorp, MLC and AMP.